Shot heard round the world (soccer): Post-match

-Due to the political situation in El Salvador and the fact that El Salvador and Guatemala had no chances to qualify for the World Cup by winning both matches, the matches still to be played between El Salvador and Guatemala were canceled.
+Because of the political situation in El Salvador and because El Salvador and Guatemala had no chance to qualify for the World Cup by winning both matches, their remaining matches were canceled.

 The U.S. press, considering the significance of the result, described Caligiuri's goal as "the shot heard 'round the world".

-After 36 years of absences from the World Cup, the U.S. team qualified for the 1990 World Cup but its participation in the tournament was brief.
+After missing nine World Cups, the U.S. team qualified for the 1990 World Cup, but its participation in the tournament was brief.
 They lost 1–5 to Czechoslovakia, 0–1 against hosts Italy, and 1–2 against Austria.

 Trinidad and Tobago suffered a World Cup qualification drought until 2005, when they beat Bahrain 2–1 on aggregate in an intercontinental playoff, allowing the Soca Warriors to qualify to the 2006 FIFA World Cup in Germany and become the smallest country at the time to ever qualify.
 Yorke and Latapy, members of the qualifying campaign of 1989, were part of that Trinidadian team, which in that World Cup earned a notable draw against favored Sweden 0–0 before losing England 2–0 and Paraguay 2–0, and ultimately being eliminated in the first round.

 The U.S. would host a highly-attended World Cup in 1994, then consecutively qualify for the next five subsequent World Cups.
 Ironically, 28 years later, with the U.S. needing only a draw against Trinidad and Tobago in their final World Cup qualification match, they instead suffered a shocking 2–1 loss and failed to qualify for the 2018 World Cup, ending their streak of seven consecutive qualifications that started with this match.